ajcrites/ts-config-mobiquity/README.md

 You may also want to use the experimental codelyzer `i18n` rule if your project requires i18n.

+Remember that `tsconfig.build.json` is for building and `tsconfig.json` is for testing / development.

 ### React Native
 The React Native configuration includes the [tslint-react](https://github.com/palantir/tslint-react) ruleset with suggested defaults.